Risk Management Strategy 101: How to Prepare for the Worst

-After the few years we've had, many SMEs like you will be wondering if they need to invest more into risk management.
+After the few years we've had, many SMEs like you will be wondering if they need to invest more in risk management.
 Indeed, it seems more pressing than ever to protect your business as much as you possibly can.
 To do so, you must be prepared for all the different types of business risk - and how you might tackle them if they were to arise.

-In this article, we'll be providing your much-needed 101 on Risk Management Strategy, and how you can be prepared for the worst.
+In this article, we'll be providing your much-needed 101 on Risk Management Strategy and how you can be prepared for the worst.
 We'll cover:

-The definition of risk management
+• The definition of risk management

-Why a risk management strategy is beneficial
+• Why a risk management strategy is beneficial

-The types of risk your business might face
+• The types of risk your business might face

-4 strategies for risk management
+• 4 strategies for risk management

 What is risk management?